 The best thing to do is make sure these appliances are out of your rabbit’s reach.
 So put them behind a gate or put them up on a ledge.
 Above all, never leave your rabbit unattended when they have access to a fan or space heater.

 Distract your rabbit with safe chewing and digging options

 After you’ve made sure your rabbit can’t get at anything dangerous, it’s time to give them alternatives.
 Digging and chewing are natural behaviors for your rabbit, so you need to give them an opportunity to use their natural instincts without being destructive.

 Chew toys are great for distracting your rabbit and also keeping their teeth trim and healthy.
 Rabbit chew toys can be anything from wooden toys, to cardboard toilet paper rolls, or even applewood sticks.
-You can make your own, or check out my recommendations for rabbit toys I like to get.
-Give your rabbit a variety of toys so they can pick whatever they like best and not get bored.
+You can make your own chew toys using cardboard toilet paper tubes and other items you can find around your house.

 This is a way to make a safe place for your rabbit to dig to her little hearts content without destroying your home.
 Just find a box that your rabbit can fit into (could be plastic or cardboard, whatever you have available), and fill it with fun toys for your rabbit.

 You could use crumpled up or shredded paper, some of their wooden chew toys, some toilet paper rolls, etc. Then hide some treats in the box to encourage your rabbit to dig in the box instead of your carpet.
 You’ll want to make sure you refresh the toys and treats in the box every now and then, but this is a happy way for your rabbit to partake in her natural behavior without hurting your house.